yanagishima/yanagishima/README.md

 hive.datasources=your-cluster
 ```

-# Audit Logging
+# Authentication and authorization
-yanagishima doesn't have authentication feature.
+yanagishima doesn't have authentication/authorization feature.

-but, if you use reverse proxy server like Nginx for authentication, you can add audit logging.
+But, if you have any reverse proxy server for yanagishima and that reverse proxy server provides HTTP level authentication, you can use it for yanagishima too.
+yanagishima can log username for each query executions by using it.

+If your reverse proxy server sets username on HTTP header just after authentication, before proxied requests you can use it.

-In this case, please specify ```audit.http.header.name``` which is http header name to be passed through Nginx.
+In this case, please specify ```audit.http.header.name``` which is http header name to be passed through your proxy.

+If you want to deny to access without usename, please specify ```user.require=true```

+If you set ```check.datasource=true``` and datasource list on HTTP header ```X-yanagishima-datasources``` through your proxy, authorization feature is enabled.

 # Start
 ```